-She also stifles a giggle at several points - it's very obviously canon that she can vocalize, just not speak (or perhaps she can speak, but due to her deafness her speech sounds odd and distorted and so she chooses not to - many deaf people in real life do, and it would be entirely in-character for the proud, perfectionist Shizune to not want anyone to hear her sounding like a retard).
+She also stifles a giggle at several points - it's very obviously canon that she can vocalize, just not speak (or perhaps she can speak, but due to her deafness her speech sounds odd and distorted and so she chooses not to - many deaf people in real life do, and it would be entirely in-character for the proud, perfectionist Shizune to not want anyone to hear her sounding less than perfect).
 Jigoro likely understands this, it's just that he's a borderline insanely harsh father and an utterly unreasonable person.
 Basically, he doesn't think deafness is any excuse for a girl to not be able to learn to speak like any other.

 In the Rin route, Yuuko talks about her university troubles.
 In the Hanako route, she's said to not yet have even started going to university due to lack of money.
 Plot Hole?